 Experiences

-Karangahake Heritage Museum
+Karangahake Heritage Museums

-Discover a collection of remarkable and truly unique exhibitions in our Farming Heritage Museums.
+Discover a collection of remarkable and truly unique exhibitions in our Farming Heritage Museumss.
 Set within original farm buildings on our property, these museums offer an authentic glimpse into early rural life in New Zealand.
 Step back in time and experience how people lived, worked, and farmed in decades past–a must-see for New Zealanders and visitors alike.

-Our Heritage Museum’s Exhibits
+Our Karangahake Heritage Museum’s Exhibits

 Sheep Shed